-Hello, my name is Ben Lovegrove and in this video I’m going to introduce you to the XM655 Maintenance and Preservation Society based at Wellesbourne Mountford Airfield, near Coventry, Warwickshire, in England.
+In this post I introduce you to the Vulcan XM655 Maintenance and Preservation Society based at Wellesbourne Mountford Airfield, near Coventry, Warwickshire, in England.

 XM655 is one of the few Vulcans remaining in ground running condition, the only one with the most powerful of the engine variants (Bristol Olympus 301s) and the society aims to keep her running for as long as possible.

 The aircraft systems, which are powered up and exercised regularly, are available for demonstration to booked parties of visitors.
 Engine ground runs are carried out several times every year, and a ‘Fast Taxi’ event is carried out most summers to show off the aircraft and raise funds to support its preservation.

 XM655 Maintenance and Preservation Society is a small team of skilled and dedicated volunteers, many of whom are ex-RAF, (some even ex-V-Force personnel and one of whom actually worked on XM655 in service), who give up their Saturdays to preserving XM655.

 XM655 is an Avro Vulcan B Mk2, and the youngest Vulcan in existence.
 Delivered to 9 Squadron at RAF Cottesmore in November 1964, she transferred to the Waddington Wing in January 1968.

 She then served with 101 and 44 Squadrons, and was with 50 Squadron when she was put up for disposal in late 1983.
 She was the first Vulcan to be ‘civilianised’ and was flown in to Wellesbourne Mountford about a week after a Cat 3 Check, on the 11th of February 1984.

 She had flown only 5,744 hours, making her a very viable proposition for taking to the air once more.
 XM655 is available for visits both by individuals and by larger organised parties.